amiteshjoseph/amiteshjoseph/README.md

 # Hi, I'm Amitesh Joseph! 👋

-I am a Devops Engineer with 7 years of experience specializing in cloud infrastructure, CI/CD and automation.
+I am a Senior Devops and DevSecOps Engineer with 7 years of experience specializing in cloud infrastructure, CI/CD and automation.

 ## 🚀 About Me